kdutia/kdutia.github.io/content/_index.md

 hello!
-I'm ~~principal data scientist~~  ~~head of data science~~ senior data scientist at nonprofit [Climate Policy Radar](https://climatepolicyradar.org/) where we're building free tools which use NLP to improve climate decision-making from documents.
+I'm ~~founding data scientist~~  ~~head of data science~~ senior data scientist at nonprofit [Climate Policy Radar](https://climatepolicyradar.org/) where we're building free tools which use NLP to improve climate decision-making from documents.

 my work is broadly centered on NLP, climate change and how to do the former responsibly and collaboratively in the context of the latter. this includes: